FirmwareHandoff/firmware_handoff/source/transfer_list.rst

 This entry type holds one certificate of the Open DICE certificate chain.

-No specific certificate format is mandated.
-Examples of certificate formats include X.509, CWT, and C509.
+Open DICE [Open-DICE_certs]_ allows two certificate types: X.509 [X.509]_ and CBOR Web Tokens [CWT]_.
-Note that, in general, one chain MAY contain certificates in different formats.
+In general, one chain MAY contain certificates in different formats.

 The Sender SHALL add an entry of this type containing the layer's certificate.